foufrix/foufrix/README.md

 **About me**

 - 📖 Learning on Solidity security and best practices, judge and auditor @Sherlock
-- Starting to contribute to Open-source, focusing on Ethereum related projects
+- 🔭 Open-source contributor focusing on Ethereum-related projects

 ## How to reach me